 • Cite and locate national guidelines related to CVD Risk Reduction.

-• Explain how CV risk assessment tools and patient-centered approaches can help to individualize risk factor management.
+• Explain how CV risk assessment tools and patient-centered approaches can help to individualize comprehensive management of CV risk.

 Learning Objectives